 I know women that will feed their baby and then go pump.
 To me that just sounds exhausting and time consuming.

-If you have a hands free bra (I’m not kidding, get one), then you can do both at the same time.
-I normally prop J up on his Boppy nursing pillow for this.
 It’s great because not only will you guarantee that your baby will be distracted (hopefully long enough for you to finish your pump), but it will also help insure that you are pumping on his eating schedule, which you want to do.